-Villa Albertine, France’s new cultural institution in the United States, the SACD, the CNC, and the Writers Guild Foundation are bringing back for a second season Boulevard des Séries: The Factory, an advisory program in Los Angeles for French TV writers.
-This year, for the first time, a writer from Québec will also join the line-up thanks to support from the SODEC.
+Villa Albertine, the SACD, the CNC, and the Writers Guild Foundation are bringing back for a third season Boulevard des Séries: The Factory, a program to accompany newly created series and to immerse French and Québécois writers, creator-writers and/or writer-directors in the Hollywood industry.
+For the second time, a writer from Quebec will also join the program thanks to support from SODEC.

-The Factory defines itself as a place of learning for experienced French and Québec writers to sharpen their skills and know-how for their projects with high international-development potential.
+The Factory defines itself as a place for experienced French and Québécois writers, who have a series project with high international potential to develop, to learn and to sharpen their skills and know-how.

 Objectives of the residency:

-- Thanks to the individualized guidance from showrunners, producers, and experienced professionals, to offer participating writers the necessary tools to arrive at a pilot script that meets the demands of the international market and incorporates a strong artistic direction.
+- Through individualized guidance from screenwriting specialists and grouped discussions and workshops with showrunners, producers and experienced professionals, offer to participating writers the necessary tools resulting in a pilot script that meets the demands of the international market and incorporates a strong artistic direction.

-- Facilitate the transfer of American skills and know-how in terms of series writing and of show creation (including artistic direction), in function of diverse genres (fantastic, comedy, horror, teen drama, etc.), formats, and audiences.
+- Through the discussions, facilitate the transfer of American skills and know-how in terms of series writing and of show creation (including artistic direction), in function of diverse genres (fantasy, comedy, horror, teen drama, etc.), formats, and audiences.

-- Encourage opportunities for international collaboration between French, Québec, and American writers.
+- Encourage opportunities for international collaboration between French, Québécois, and American writers.